thallada/modmapper-web/README.md

 You can also upload the plugins from your Skyrim Data folder and the load order from your `plugins.txt` to view all of the edited cells in your current load order.
 Red cells indicate multiple mods editing the same cell.
 Clicking on a plugin in your load order will show the cells that the plugin edits and the mods and files it belongs to on nexusmods.com (if it can be found on there).

+If you like the Modmapper project and found it useful, [please consider donating me a dollar or two on my NexusMods profile](https://www.nexusmods.com/users/512579) if you can spare it to cover the hosting costs of running the site.

 ## Related Repositories

 - [modmapper](https://github.com/thallada/modmapper): program to automate downloading, extracting, and parsing plugins